Central Park (Kolkata)

 Central Park situated in Salt Lake is a public urban park.
 It is also known as Banabitan.
-It is the second largest open space in Kolkata Metropolitan Area after the Maidan.
-It is a favorite hangout for lovers.
+It is the third largest open space in Kolkata Metropolitan Area after the Maidan and Eco Park.
 This park is easily reachable from the Karunamoyee Bus Terminus in Salt Lake.
-Central Park metro station and depot of Kolkata Metro Line 2 are located here.
+Central Park metro station and depot of Green Line are located here.
 On the roads surrounding the park are the buildings where the West Bengal government has relocated many government departments.

 The park is built around an expansive water body.
 There is a bridge which connects on side of the lake to an island which has a pagoda.
 The lake serves as a haven for water birds like lesser whistling duck, common moorhen, white-breasted waterhen, rufous treepie, cattle egret, cormorants and other species.
 There are also boating facilities in a cordoned off section of the lake near the rose garden.

 The park has a very beautiful rose garden (near Gate No.1, opposite of Bikash Bhawan).
 The rose garden is bordered by rows of hedges surrounding the rose plants.
 When in bloom, the rose flowers present a delightful sight.